taecontrol/moonguard-docs/docs/exceptions/larvis.md

 # Larvis

-Larvis is a laravel package to push site monitoring data to Larastats.
-If you want to send exception data to Larastats you must install Larvis in your application and share an api token from Larastats.
+Larvis is a laravel package to push site monitoring data to Moonguard.
+If you want to send exception data to Moonguard you must install Larvis in your application and share an api token from Moonguard.

 You can generate api tokens when you create or edit a site:
 ![Api Token](./img/api-token-site.png)